-E. The Division has offered proof sufficient to establish the mailing of the statutory notice on the same date that it was dated, i.e., December 23, 2020, to petitioner's last known address.
+- E. The Division has offered proof sufficient to establish the mailing of the statutory notice on the same date that it was dated, i.e., November 1, 2019, to petitioner's last known address.
 The CMR has been properly completed and therefore constitutes highly probative documentary evidence of both the date and fact of mailing (see Matter of Rakusin, Tax Appeals Tribunal, July 26, 2001).
 The affidavits submitted by the Division adequately describe the Division's general mailing procedure as well as the relevant CMR and thereby establish that the general mailing procedure was followed in this case (see Matter of DeWeese, Tax Appeals Tribunal, June 20, 2002).
-Further, the address on the mailing cover sheet and on the CMR conforms with the address listed on petitioner's New York State income tax return for the year 2019, which satisfied the "last known address" requirement in Tax Law § 681 (a).

-- F. Petitioner did not respond to the Division's motion.
+Further, the address on the mailing cover sheet and on the CMR conforms with the address listed on petitioner's New York State income tax return for the year 2018, which satisfied the "last known address" requirement in Tax Law § 681 (a). - F. Petitioner did not respond to the Division's motion.
 Therefore, petitioner is deemed to have conceded that no question of fact requiring a hearing exists (see Kuehne & Nagel v Baiden, 36 NY2d 539 [1975]; John William Costello Assoc. v Standard Metals Corp., 99 AD2d 227 [1st Dept 1984], appeal dismissed 62 NY2d 942 [1984]).
-As petitioner presented no evidence to contest the facts alleged in the affidavits supporting the Division's motion, those facts are likewise properly deemed admitted (Kuehne & Nagel v Baiden, at 544; Whelan v GTE Sylvania, 182 AD2d 446 [1st Dept 1992]). - G. It is concluded that the notice was properly mailed to petitioner on December 23, 2020 and the statutory 90-day period to file either a request for conciliation conference with BCMS or a petition with the Division of Tax Appeals commenced on that date (Tax Law §§ 170 [3-a] [a]; 681 [b]; 689 [b]).
-Petitioner's request for conciliation conference was not filed until October 13, 2021.
-This date falls well after the 90-day period of limitations for the filing of such a request and was properly dismissed by the November 5, 2021 conciliation order issued by BCMS.
+As petitioner presented no evidence to contest the facts alleged in the affidavits supporting the Division's motion, those facts are likewise properly deemed admitted (Kuehne & Nagel v Baiden, at 544). - G. It is concluded that the notice was properly mailed to petitioner on November 1, 2019, and the statutory 90-day period to file either a request for conciliation conference with BCMS or a petition with the Division of Tax Appeals commenced on that date (Tax Law §§ 170 [3-a] [a]; 681 [b]; 689 [b]).
+Petitioner's request for conciliation conference was not filed until September request and was properly dismissed by the October 16, 2020 conciliation order issued by BCMS.